Top Android App Development SDKs, Libraries, and Frameworks to Use in 2023

 Android App Development Frameworks

-Here is a list of some of the top Android App Development frameworks:
+Sharing here the list of some of the top Android App Development frameworks:

 Android Jetpack: A collection of pre-written libraries and tools for everyday tasks in Android app development.
 For example, UI design, data storage, and background processing.